manuleo/ML_Higgs/Project_1/final_zip/README.md

 # EPFL ML Project 1

-- Detecting the Higgs Boson.
+Detecting the Higgs Boson.
+Project about binary classification on a data-set which come directly from CERN.

 #### Prerequisites